Runi-VN/3rdsemester/Week39/27-friday/readme.md

 Ignore

 `1 - SPA_AJAX_CORS`:
-Exercise 1, SPA to create the SVG map
+assignment 1, SPA to create the SVG map

 `2 - REST_JAX_RS_CONTINUED`:
-Exercise 2 - Old project to be used for the Javascript exercise.
+assignment 2 - Old project to be used for the Javascript exercise.

 `2 - SPA`:
-Exercise 2 - New SPA containing index.html and index.js for the above project.
+assignment 2 - New SPA containing index.html and index.js for the above project.
 Fetches through vagrant and persists too.

 `2 - SPA_new`:
 Ignore.
 Backup of above repository.
 Connected, so if I delete one or the other, they both go.
 Idk what to do here

+`CountryProxy`:
+The proxy for exercise 3 in assignment 2